 If you work in open space you need to compromise.
 More people you are working with, more compromises you need to make and more things you need to deal with.
 Let's start with music.
-There are people that like to listen music loud.
-What's worse they can't use headphones (why? just because).
+There are people that like to listen loud music.
+What's worst they can't use headphones (why? because they can't...).
 So you are forced to listening some crap pouring from someone's speakers.
 What about outfit?
 Well, women like to walk in high heels.
-If in your modern open space you have wooden floors you will hear every step.
+If in your modern open space you have wooden floors you will hear every single step.
 We can't forget about loud coworkers who like to start they day with another boring story.
 And they do it extremely loud with a lot of laughter.
 On top of that we have smelly food, perfumes, phone calls, air conditioning, meetings and so on.

 If people you work with are easy going you can explain what bothers you and maybe you can work out common issues.
 If you work with assholes you should change your job.